itsdalmo/reporttoolDT/README.md

 Whats next
 ----------

-Head over to the [vignettes](https://github.com/itsdalmo/reporttoolDT/tree/master/vignettes) for a introduction, or run `vignettes(reporttoolDT)` in R.
+Head over to the [vignettes](https://github.com/itsdalmo/reporttoolDT/tree/master/vignettes) for the introduction, or run `vignette("introduction", package = "reporttoolDT")` in R.